Wu-Patrick/Deformation-Monitoring/README.md

 Authors: Zhipeng Wu, *Student Member, IEEE*, Teng Wang, Yingjie Wang, Robert Wang, *Senior Member, IEEE*, Daqing Ge

+> **The trained PUNet is mainly applied to unwrap very localized, rapidly deforming areas, particularly the mining subsidence as we stated in the manuscript.
+The proposed dataset generation strategy allows for richer samples, which can enable the retrained PUNet to cope with more complex situations. **
+>
 > **If you want to retrain the networks, see [Deformation-Monitoring-Dev](https://github.com/Wu-Patrick/Deformation-Monitoring-Dev).**